 Here are some things to consider when shopping for a grooming brush for your Pug.

-Pugs are known to have sensitive skin, so make sure you avoid using metal combs and use the ones that have soft bristles which will not irritate your dog’s skin.
+Pugs are known to have sensitive skin, so make sure you avoid using metal combs and use the ones that have soft bristles that will not irritate your dog’s skin.

 You’ll want to find one that your pet enjoys being brushed with.
 If your pet shows signs of discomfort or pain, you’re probably using the wrong brush.